 Short link: http://db.tt/4FM5if8e

-I only upload the versions to the FTP server after successfully flashing my own router, so the build has at least that much quality assurance process.
+I only upload the versions after successfully flashing my own router, so the build has at least that much quality assurance process.

 Full configuration and source code diffs included, in case somebody wants to utilize info in own builds.